Stephen L. Burns Welcome to the Amish Disco

 fandsfc.jpg (29880 bytes)The cover at left is from that first novel, Flesh and Silver, winner of the 2000

 Crompton Crook/Stephen Tall Award.
-Click on it for a better look and for an
+Click on it for a better look

-surgeon in the far future; a man with a bad past and no future.
+It's the story of a very special sort of surgeon in the far future; a man with a

-Then in the darkest of places he finds the people--and one particular person-
+bad past and no future.
+Then in the darkest of places he finds the people--and

-who will give him a reason to live once more.
-Now out of print, it may still be found at
+one particular person- who will give him a reason to live once more.

-some bookstores and maybe on eBay.
+Long out of print, it may still be found at some bookstores and maybe on eBay.

-At left is the cover of my second novel, which came out August,2000.
+At left is the cover of my second novel, which came out August, 2000.
 The name

-experiencing something very strange: a voice in their heads asking them for help.
+very strange: a voice in their heads asking them for help.

 An alien voice, wanting them to help rescue it from one of the moons of Mars.